legend-exp/remage/docs/rmg-commands.md

 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.
 * `DiscardZeroEnergyHits` – Discard hits with zero energy.
 * `StoreTrackID` – Store Track IDs for hits in the output file.
+* `StepPositionMode` – Select which position of the step to store

 ### `/RMG/Output/Germanium/SetEdepCutLow`